The Seljuk Han of Anatolia

 The building has no inscription, so the construction date and patron cannot be determined.

 Covered section with an open courtyard (COC)

-The building is composed of service areas around an open courtyard and a covered section.
+Oriented north to south, the building is composed of service areas around an open courtyard and a covered section.
 It has a five nave transept plan, with the lateral naves parallel to the central nave, which is the common program in more extensively-developed hans, such as the larger Sultan hans.
 The plan and decorative features of this han are similar to the Avanos Sari, Ağzikara, Ak, and Susuz Hans.

 This is a very large han and despite its ruined state, is impressive.